Skip to Main Content

 AN EMPLOYMENT ATTORNEY CAN PROVIDE GUIDANCE

 With this in mind, it is important that you seek legal advice and examine any contract where you are experiencing challenges in fulfilling your contractual duties or receiving the benefits of the bargain under the contract, because of the COVID-19 situation.
 In the absence of express language, we will need to analyze and interpret the language in order to counsel you as to your rights and liabilities.
-It is not as easy as one might think to get out of a contract and avoid a breach as the standard for demonstrating œimpossibility of performance is a hard one to meet.
+It is not as easy as one might think to get out of a contract and avoid a breach as the standard for demonstrating impossibility of performance is a hard one to meet.
 A disruption that merely impacts the profitability of a contract may not be sufficient for a force majeure claim, nor would an economic downturn or other ordinary adverse business conditions likely be sufficient.
 Therefore, it is always advisable to expressly include (or to intentionally not include) a customized force majeure clause, depending on which side of the agreement you are on.
 This is something we discuss with our clients when drafting and reviewing agreements or will help our clients negotiate depending on what their objectives are.
-Needless to say, such language in your agreements could be a much needed life-line for your business or job, especially during the current crisis.
+Needless to say, such language in your agreements could be a much-needed life-line for your business or job, especially during the current crisis.

 WHAT IS A USUAL FORCE MAJEURE CLAUSE

-In examining your agreements for the relevant and controlling language, a contractual term which states only that the œusual force majeure clause applies or that uses boiler plate language has been held void for uncertainty.
+In examining your agreements for the relevant and controlling language, a contractual term that states only that the usual force majeure clause applies or that uses boilerplate language has been held void for uncertainty.
 A force majeure clause operates as an exclusion clause, excusing a party from performing its contractual obligations.
 It is therefore subject to the reasonableness test under the Unfair Contract Terms Act 1977 or the fairness and transparency requirements of the Consumer Rights Act 2015.
-A force majeure clause that is too broadly drafted maybe considered to be unreasonable and declared void, providing no effective protection to a party and leaving them exposed to a claim for damages.
-What we are now so keenly aware of is that a force majeure clause that references acts of God may encompasses much more than natural disasters and weather events.
-As such, the language will ideally reference not just acts of God, but also might include particular events such as pandemics, outbreaks and epidemics.
-One might even want to include trigger events such as quarantines, social distancing mandates, government imposed lockdowns, shutdowns, shortfalls, supply chain obstacles and the like in these clauses These are events that we might not have previously contemplated, but given what we know now, they should be discussed and considered so as to make your force majeure clause as clear and comprehensive as possible.
+A force majeure clause that is too broadly drafted may be considered to be unreasonable and declared void, providing no effective protection to a party and leaving them exposed to a claim for damages.
+What we are now so keenly aware of is that a force majeure clause that references acts of God may encompass much more than natural disasters and weather events.
+As such, the language will ideally reference not just acts of God, but also might include particular events such as pandemics, outbreaks, and epidemics.
+One might even want to include trigger events such as quarantines, social distancing mandates, government imposed lockdowns, shutdowns, shortfalls, supply chain obstacles, and the like in these clauses These are events that we might not have previously contemplated, but given what we know now, they should be discussed and considered so as to make your force majeure clause as clear and comprehensive as possible.
 Courts in this Circuit have held that force majeure clauses should be interpreted by reference to the express words used and not by the parties’ general intention.
 An optimal force majeure clause will typically seek to exclude liability or excuse non-performance in certain circumstances described with a high degree of specificity AND be followed by a catch-all phrase.
 It might also include language that requires the invoking party to demonstrate that the event could not have been mitigated by preventive action.

 SAMPLE FORCE MAJEURE CLAUSE